Webhook Integration: Send Change Data to Any External ServiceDeveloper

 Category Fields

-Basic id, title, status, changed_at, visual_diff, difference, human_difference, short_summary
+Basic id, title, status, event_type, changed_at, visual_diff, difference, human_difference, short_summary

 Differences markdown_difference, html_difference